aseichter2007/ClipboardConqueror/agents.md

 - "`]`" activates the chat history and sets this name for  user in the history.
 Best when chaining.

 - "`;`" activates the chat history and sets this name for asstant in the history.
 Best when chaining.

+        The chat history uses the current set prompt formatting when it is sent.
+This can cause unexpected output issues if the backend is using a different prompt format.

 Fancy |||`flags`|
 ---